 After the Death of a Loved One

-The bright side of the work I do as a fee only financial advisor is the smiles and thank yous, and the numerous times my clients express how much peace of mind I have brought them.
+The bright side of the work we do as a fee only financial advisors is the smiles and thank yous, and the numerous times our clients express how much peace of mind we have brought them.

-The downside of my work is when a client, or their parent, passes away.
+The downside of our work is when a client, or their parent, passes away.

 It’s not only emotionally stressful – it’s a lot of work.
 And I mean A LOT.

 Think you should cancel credit cards right away?
 Not so fast.
 Think you know where your loved one kept important papers, and their stash of cash?
 Think again.
-Tisha, founder of After the Fact, has some amazing stories of found treasures that would have been lost if not for her services.
+You may need to look for valuables in odd places such as jacket pockets, or search for hidden compartments in a desk drawer.

 There is so much to do when you lose a loved one, and it’s hard to know where to start or who to turn to.
 Human nature often makes us want to do it ourselves, but this is one of those items where a little professional assistance can go a long ways.
 You can hire a professional organizer or pay an attorney for guidance during these times.